BonavistaRC/BonavistaRC.github.io/index.markdown

 **As a result of the recently passed [Blanket R-CG Rezoning](https://www.calgary.ca/planning/projects/rezoning-for-housing.html) are you concerned about what could be built beside you?**

-Some Lake Bonavista community members have retained legal counsel [Carbert Waite LLP](https://carbertwaite.com/)and have started a Restrictive Covenant initiative to help maintain the nature of our community --- ***single-family homes, big trees, quiet/safe streets, ...*** --- An RC is the only legal option for keeping our neighbourhood the way it is today.
+Some Lake Bonavista community members have retained legal counsel [Carbert Waite LLP](https://carbertwaite.com/) and have started a Restrictive Covenant initiative to help maintain the nature of our community --- ***single-family homes, big trees, quiet/safe streets, ...*** --- An RC is the only legal option for keeping our neighbourhood the way it is today.

 ## What is R-CG Zoning?